ruggeri/tech-notes/randos/aaronson.md

 way.
 It would need to deconstruct you *as* you were reassembled on the other side (a la quantum teleportation).

+## Ch 12: Decoherence And Hidden Variables

+Notes that the weirdness of quantum is not that it is stochastic, but that there is interference.
+Says otherwise Einstein would not think this is spooky (just that we might have imprecise measurement).

+So he starts out: what if your brain is in a superposition of seeing a red or blue dot.
+Then we do a unitary transformation.
+What's the probability of seeing a red dot given that you saw a blue dot before?

+Basically: you can't do "conditioning" when talking about quantum states.
+At a previous time, you weren't in any one state: you were in a superposition.
+And if you had measured at the prior time, then running the experiment would give you a totally different result.

+This challenges the idea that you have a "past."

+Anyway, he talks about decoherence.
+Basically, say you have an EPR pair, but you lose one of the qubits.
+Now you don't get the proper interference when you apply quantum operations to the remaining qubit.

+He mentions that he thinks that (1) decoherence is a lot like the second law (because as system decoheres, any individual region of space will see its entropy go up).
+He also suggests that (2) this is what motivates the arrow of time.
+As in: as time moves forward, the system decoheres, and branches of the quantum state will separate and probably never interfere again in the "future."

+He notes that the tree can't branch forever (even in an infinite dimensional space?).
+But he notes that we'll all be dead by the time the branches start interfering with each other.
+Anyway, the whole discussion kind of dodges the original question about "conditioning" on past experience.

+**Hidden Variables**

+Basically, a hidden variable theory tries to give an explanation for any quantum phenomenon in terms of operations on a normal L1 probability state.
+He notes that by definition they are indistinguishable from quantum theory.

+He notes 4 things about hidden variable theories:

+* If you want to cook up a transition matrix that evolves the probabilistic state to match the evolution of quantum state `\phi` with unitary operation `U` applied, then the transition matrix must also depend on the state `\phi`.
+That is: the evolution function for the hidden variable state is not merely a translation of the evolution function for the quantum state.
+* Any hidden variables theory will not give the same stochastic transition matrix for `VU` as you get from translating `V` and `U` independently and multiplying.
+So the translation is not "time-slice independent."
+* Skipped one...
+* Last, Bell's theorem shows that any hidden variable theory needs to have an explanation involving "instantaneous communication."
+He
+  stresses: not that we could use the hidden variable theory to send messages faster than light; just that there needs to be some kind of collapse across points instantaneously.

+He gives some hidden variable theories.
+He ends with the Bohmian one.
+Basically, Bohmian mechanics is *deterministic*, but non-local.
+The transition matrix is all ones and zeroes.

+Anyway...
+I don't know that I fully understand these things...

+## Ch 13: Proofs

+He investigates probabilistic proofs.
+One class is `MA`: Merlin-Arthur.
+Here, the question is: "Are there polynomial sized proofs that can be verified by a randomized algorithm?"
+This is a smashup of NP with BPP.

+This can be extended to Arthur-Merlin `AM`.
+Here, Arthur can first submit a random "challenge" to Merlin.
+Basically, this means that Merlin shouldn't be able to cook up any "trick" proofs; his proof needs to be responsive to Arthur's challenge. `AM` clearly contains `MA`, but there is a proof that additional rounds of communication are pointless.
+The conventional wisdom is that `P = MA = AM`.

+He talks about zero-knowledge proofs.
+One example is graph non-isomorphism.
+Say you want to prove that you know two graphs are non-isomorphic.
+Then you let the challenger submit a permutation of one of the two graphs.
+Because they are not isomorphic, you can tell which one this corresponds to.
+You reply thusly.
+This convinces the challenger.

+Note: the challenger learns nothing here.
+He gains no ability to convince anyone else that the graphs are not isomorphic (since they can submit their own challenges).
+This is an example of a *statistical ZKP*.

+Another kind is a *computational ZKP*.
+Here, we do our graph coloring thing, where we encrypt our colorings for commitment.
+We are relying on non-invertibility of our encryption.
+Clearly `SZK` is contained in `CZK`.

+A *probabilistically checkable proof* (PCP) says that you can verify a proof by just looking in a few random places.
+That is: in the right proof system, a false proof should make errors just about everywhere.

+Consider graph isomorphism.
+For problem size `n`, consider an enumeration of all graphs of size `n`.
+The "proof" is an exponentially long string, where each bit `i` corresponds to the `i`th graph in the list.
+You give a zero if the `i`th graph corresponds to `G_0` or a one if it corresponds to `G_1`.
+Else you choose randomly (doesn't matter).

+The checker chooses a graph, does a permutation, and then checks that position to see if you have a zero or one there.
+They quickly realize that you have always got the right answer.

+Of course, this is bogus because a huge string is required.
+But the PCP theorem says (1) every NP problem has a PCP, and (2) the proof length is polynomial in the problem size.

+Last, he explores a complexity class called DQP.
+Basically, this is a model of computation which is like quantum, but it assumes a hidden variable theory, and it says that when you measure, you don't just get the result, but you get the whole history of the hidden variables.

+He shows how this would give you some speedup over BQP on a certain kind of problem.
+He doesn't believe this kind of computing device exists, but he thinks it is interesting because it shows that you can "modestly" extend BQP without being able to solve all NP complete problems.

 ## More

 * An interview here: